 But what about organic milk, and free-range or cage-free eggs?
 The truth is that for any product to be mass produced (and therefore economically viable), animals must be bred in massive numbers, subjected to a lifetime of exploitation, and eventually transported to the slaughterhouse.
 The word “humane” is simply a marketing ploy by the multi-billion dollar animal exploitation industry, who are not going to just sit back and do nothing while the news of animal cruelty in their facilities reaches more and more anxious consumers.

-If you are an ethical vegetarian, and you have already decided that animals are individuals who should not be subjected to unnecessary suffering, consider using this year’s World Vegan Awareness Month, which is celebrated each and every November, to question whether your vegetarianism is really an appropriate reflection of the values you believe in.
-If your conscience is no longer satisfied with your lacto-ovo status, then I have some good news: Veganism isn’t difficult, as you might have been led to believe… There are growing numbers of happy, healthy vegans who enjoy exciting, delicious food, improved health from eliminating all animal products from their diets, and a new freedom as a result of ending their dependence on industries that cannot exist without consumers who continue to contribute money to support the slavery and abuse of our fellow beings.
+If you are an ethical vegetarian, and you have already decided that animals are individuals who should not be subjected to unnecessary suffering, examine the question of whether your vegetarianism is really an appropriate reflection of the values you believe in.
+If your conscience is no longer satisfied, then you’ll be pleased to learn that veganism isn’t difficult, as you might have been led to believe… There are growing numbers of happy, healthy vegans who enjoy exciting, delicious food, improved health from eliminating all animal products from their diets, and a new freedom as a result of ending their dependence on industries that cannot exist without consumers who continue to contribute money to support the slavery and abuse of our fellow beings.

 What makes veganism even more empowering is that it goes far beyond diet, and eliminates one’s contribution to the entire animal use paradigm.
 Consider the words of Eva Batt, writing in 1964: